 ► Check whether the robot is in a safe position (e.g. there is no workpiece in the gripper).
-If necessary, move the robot to a safe position manually via the free movement.
+If necessary, move the robot to a safe position manually via the free movement menu.

-- ▶ Before the robot system is switched off, it must be ensured that the computer for the software (horstFX) that is integrated in Control is shut down properly. - Navigate to the main menu.
-Tap on the Exit horstFX button there.
+Before the robot system is switched off, it must be ensured that the computer for the software (horstOS) that is integrated in the Control is shut down properly.

+Navigate to the main menu.
+Tap on the Exit horstOS button there.
 A pop-up window with two options appears.
 Select the option shut down system (1) and then confirm with the OK button (2).

-Fig. 8-3: Shutting down the computer (horstFX)
+Fig. 8-3: Shutting down the computer (horstOS)

-Alternatively, you can also shut down the computer for the software (horstFX) that is integrated in the Control as follows:
+Alternatively, you can also shut down the computer for the software (horstOS) that is integrated in the Control as follows:

-▶ Press the PC ON/OFF button of the Control.
+▶ Press the PC ON/OFF button (see Fig. 4-6, page 14) on the Control.
 A pop-up window appears.
-In this pop-up window, press the Shut Down button (1) to shut down the computer for the software (horstFX)
+In this pop-up window, press the Shut Down button (1) to shut down the computer for the software (horstOS)